PatrickHechler/simple-code/README.md

     * the DEPENDENCY is treated as simple-source-code-file when it ends with `.s`
         * note that if the dependnecy is a source file it is not allowed to be under a lockup directory
         * a source dependency needs to be currently compiled
+        * note that a source code dependency is not allowed to have a runtime path set
     * the DEPENDENCY is treated as simple-export-file when it ends with `.sf`
     * otherwise the DEPENDENCY is treated as simple-export-file
 * to use a import from a dependency use `dependency_name` `:` `import_name`